Biden’s plan to rev up the electric car market is complicated by battery supplies

 “We have a severe shortage of EV batteries in the U.S. with insufficient domestic production and the SK plant in Georgia is necessary to address this supply chain threat,” she wrote.

-Recently, however, two administrative judges at the ITC issued their own decisions that found no violation of LG’s patents.
+Last week, however, two administrative judges at the ITC issued their own decisions that found no violation of LG’s patents.
 SK’s lawyer Sturgis M. Sobin, a partner at Covington & Burling, wrote to Katherine Tai, the new U.S. trade representative advising Biden on his decision, though she has no authority of her own.
 Sobin urged the matter be left to the District Court “rather than rush headlong into the shuttering of this critical plant and the loss of thousands of jobs associated with it.”

 LG’s lawyers, however, say the Biden administration should let the process work — and the deadline pass.
 David K. Callahan, a partner at Latham & Watkins, said the two recent ITC cases were unrelated to the first case, even though LG was suing SK in one case and SK suing LG in the other.